30-Day Inpatient Addiction Treatment

 It’s common for some patients that complete a 30-day inpatient addiction treatment program to “step down” into a less intensive form of rehab, like outpatient treatment.
 This step down into another form of treatment may also be part of the patient’s aftercare plan.

-Laguna Treatment Hospital also grants former patients access to the Recovery App, which enables them to:
+Laguna Treatment Center also grants former patients access to the Recovery App, which enables them to:

 Get Admitted to a 30-Day Inpatient Rehab Program